secile/micropad/README.md

 ![image](https://github.com/user-attachments/assets/0cbb2cc2-be83-4312-882f-1917065aac9d)

 # Control.
-There are three kinds of control.
+There are 4 kinds of control.

 1. Analog Stick